cmpe/2300-public/docs/notes/Notes02_Classes/README.md

   - may be initialized when declared or in constructor ( static / non-static )
   - once initialized, can not be altered, not even by members
   - alternative to const when value can not be determined at compile time ( ie. Random() )
+- `required`
+  - fields or properties
+  - forced to use an object initializer* the field marked `required` must be included/initialized in the parameters.
+  - this has limited use as the initializer parameters are set AFTER a default CTOR has initialized the object.
+  - use of a custom CTOR as well complicates the use, and will be deferred as a proper CTOR will satisfy the equivalent of a required field/property.
 - `volatile`
   - used when read/write ordering important
   - ensures reads are not cached, writes guaranteed to execute in relative order ( ** for threads )